Prisoners of War

 BURGESS, Neville Arthur

 Able Seaman Neville Burgess was one of the raiding party at Kopervik, Norway (Operation Checkmate).
-He was captured and later executed at Sachsenhausen Concentration Camp.
+Captured and later executed at Sachsenhausen Concentration Camp.
+Son of Arthur and Doris Burgess, of Beverley, Yorkshire.

 BURKE, Patrick Oliver